sweet-baby-rei/alcoholic/README.md

     </a>
 </p>

-> A CLI tool to calculate the true *Bang for your Buck* of alcohol purchases.
+> A CLI tool to calculate the *Bang for your Buck* of alcohol purchases.
 Evaluates the cost of pure ethanol across different currencies, volumes, and drink categories.

 ---